-A parent or young person between the ages of 16 and 25 years can ask for an Education Health Care needs assessment by completing the parental or young person request form or by writing to the SEN Team.
+A parent or young person between the ages of 16 and 25 years can ask for an Education Health Care needs assessment by completing the parental or young person request form or by writing to the SEND Team.

 A person acting on behalf of the early years setting, school or post-16 establishment can also make a request for a statutory assessment.
 This should be done with the agreement of the parent or young person.
 The guidance criteria must be considered before making a request by completing the Education Request form